maky-hnou/Awesome_Snake_AI/README.md

 **2. Install requirements:**
 Before running the app, we need to install some packages.
-- *Optional* Create a virtual environment:  To do things in a clean way, let's create a virtual environment to keep things isolated.
+- *<u>Optional</u>* Create a virtual environment:  To do things in a clean way, let's create a virtual environment to keep things isolated.
 Install the virtual environment wrapper: `pip3 install virtualenvwrapper`
 Add the following lines to `~/.bashrc`:
 ```